Comparing employment from the BLS household and payroll surveys

-The November and December household survey reference weeks are sometimes advanced by 1 week so that survey interviewers are not contacting households during major holiday periods.
+The November and December household survey reference weeks are sometimes moved one week earlier in the month so that survey interviewers are not contacting households during major holiday periods.

 Workers who are paid "off-the-books" are not reported in the payroll survey.
 The household survey could possibly include some of these workers,